davew-msft/graphrag-temp/knowledge-graphs.md

 # Data Modeling

-Graph data modeling is very similar to relational data modeling; the main difference is in the consideration of relationships between entities.
+Graph data modeling is, in some ways, very similar to relational data modeling; the main difference is in the consideration of relationships between entities.
 With graph technologies, the conceptual data model is the actual physical data model.

+Graph modeling is driven by use cases.
+This makes it very different from creating a schema for a relational database, for example, where you would generally follow normalisation rules without having to know anything about the types of queries users will be executing.

+The best tool for graph modelling is a whiteboard.

+* Make sure everyone is clear about the use case.
+* You get started by drawing the entities that stand out, which will represent nodes in your graph.
+* Start by picking out the nouns from the use case-more often than not, they’re entities that have some conceptual identity.
+* Relationships are usually the verbs or actions in your use case.
+* the model can change as the use case gets clearer, or you get more use cases.
+* iterate, iterate, iterate

 ## Elements